nomic/roz/README.md

 I wanted authorization functions at the front of my routes.
 I didn't want RBAC or anything opinionated about how my rules should be modeled, I just wanted:

-* To make rules clear
+* Clear rules without boiler plate
-* To be defensive: have a whitelist approach where default is 403
+* A whitelist approach where the default is 403
-* To remove boilerplate (and silly mistakes)

 Roz is about authorization, not authentication.
 If you're not sure about the difference between authentication and authorization, [wikipedia](http://en.wikipedia.org/wiki/Authentication#Authorization)